0

 GENERAL COMMENTS:

-per bushel and March soybean meal is up $2.50.
-The Dow Jones Industrial Average
+down 1 cent per bushel and March soybean meal is down $0.20.
+The Dow Jones

 LIVE CATTLE: